k21971/EvilHack/doc/evilhack-changelog.md

   killed the hero
 - Ability to choose worn piece of armor to enchant/repair
 - Fix: handful of issues discovered with air terrain and Vlad's cavern
+- Fix: air terrain in Vlad's cavern and is_clinger()